AlbertoRodriguezSanz/program_only_run_2/README.md

   - Clock Source: High Frequency Internall Oscillator
   - Baud Clock: 4MHz

-Reading the encoder measurement requires a continous four byte exchange between the microcontroller working as the master device and the AksIM-2 working as the slave.
+Reading the encoder measurement requires a continous four byte exchange (32 bits since its the single-turn counter model) between the microcontroller working as the master device and the AksIM-2 working as the slave.

 ![aksim_spi_bit_diagram](https://github.com/AlbertoRodriguezSanz/aksim_2_pic_firmware/assets/95371514/d50335c4-4953-4954-a0bc-1a8d8e56b9e8)